 With your South Carolina beginner's permit in your possession, you are allowed to practice driving, but there are a couple restrictions that you must always adhere to:

 - You may drive between 6 a.m. and midnight if accompanied by a person 21 years old or older with a minimum of 1 year of licensed driving experience.

-- From midnight and 6 a.m., you may drive if your parent or guardian is seated next to you.
+- From midnight and 6 a.m., you may drive with the licensed driver listed on your 447-CM form.